 The growth of mobile technology -- including mobile procurement -- has been a double-edged sword for many organizations.
 On the one hand, employees have become more productive with on-the-go access to internal networks, the Internet, mobile apps and the ability to easily communicate with anyone at any time.
 The productivity improvements go way beyond that, however, since many employees routinely use their personal mobile devices to work during off hours.

-At the same time, mobile tablets and smartphones are creating headaches for the people responsible for managing the devices, particularly in
+At the same time, mobile tablets and smartphones are creating headaches for the people responsible for managing the devices, particularly in procurement and systems support.
+Users are snapping up the new technology, but many organizations have been slow to develop processes and systems to meet mobile procurement challenges.

 Part of the problem is cultural.
 Within many procurement and IT groups, mobile technology is still viewed as a sideshow, toy or nuisance.
 The IT department's role has traditionally been to support mission-critical systems.
 If a system isn't used within the four walls of the organization -- mobile procurement is a good example -- some mistakenly believe it isn't worth managing.
 That's about to change.